wowsiddanth/tp/docs/UserGuide.md

 nustracker data is saved in the hard disk automatically after executing any command that changes the data.
 There is no need to save manually.

+The file is saved in a folder where you ran the application.
+If you ran the application in `C:\Users\JohnDoe`, the data file will be in `C:\Users\JohnDoe\data` and is named `addressbook.json`

 ### Editing the data file

 nustracker data is saved as a JSON file.
 Advanced users are welcome to update data directly by editing that data file.